portainer/agent/README.md

 By default, the agent will wait for a valid request from a Portainer instance and automatically associate the first Portainer instance that communicates with it by registering the public key found in the `X-PortainerAgent-PublicKey` header inside memory.

 During the association process, the agent will first decode the specified public key from hexadecimal and then parse the public key.
-Only if these steps are successfull then the key will be associated to the agent.
+Only if these steps are successful then the key will be associated to the agent.

 Once a Portainer instance is registered by the agent, the agent will not try to decode/parse the public key associated to a request anymore and will assume that only signatures associated to this public key are authorized (preventing any other Portainer instance to communicate with this agent).